Pagan & Magickal Terms and Definitions

 Incense: herbs, oils, or other aromatic items which are burned - usually in the censer - to scent, cleanse, purify, or add intention to the air during ritual and magick.

-Initiation: process whereby an individual is introduced or admitted into a group, interest, skill, or religion; literally "to begin."
+Initiation: process of introducing or admitting an individual into a group, interest, skill, or religion; literally "to begin."
+Although typically discussed in terms of ritual initiations, some initiation types occur spontaneously.

 Intent: goal or purpose of a magickal working; the Will of an individual or group.